supreet11agrawal/Proposal/Proposal.md

 __May 1 - May 27__

-The goal in this period would be to
+The goal in this period would be to (More goals are set here considering the long period) :
 * Get to know my mentor and other organisation members well, and get a clear idea of the workflow during the project.
-* Brush up of concepts involved
+* Brushing up of concepts involved in the compound distributions
 * Completion of Stage 1
 * Discuss better way of implementation and the possibilities of extending Stochastic processes
+* Brushing up basics of random walks from _Principles of Random Walk by Spitzer F._

 ***
 __The Coding Period__